VarunRathore137/Portfolio-Doctor-Mohit-Rathore/README.md

 # 📝 Description

-This elegant and user-friendly portfolio website is designed to establish a strong digital presence for Dr. Mohit Rathore in the medical field.
-The website combines professional aesthetics with practical functionality, making it easy for patients to learn about the doctor's expertise, view credentials, understand available services, and get in touch for consultations.
-Built with modern web technologies, the site ensures a seamless experience across all devices while maintaining the dignity and professionalism expected in the healthcare sector.
+Dr. Mohit Rathore's elegant, user-friendly portfolio website creates a strong digital presence in the medical field.
+It allows patients to easily view his credentials, services, and expertise, ensuring a professional and seamless experience across all devices.

 ## 📋 Overview